Categories

 I don’t expect to receive a reply.
 And I know Wikipedia is already taking actions against abuse, but I think it is such an urgent matter that they should put statements about it directly in all their requests for more donations.
 Also, they are allowing AI companies API-access through payment, but this is not good enough.
 AI big tech should be outright denied access.

 The world is changing.
 I am no longer sure I want to directly support a huge source of data for unethical AI companies.
-Maybe all hope is lost for sites like this, and maybe it is better that Wikipedia and the rest of web dies a slow death by AI slop, so that the AI bots can harvest and ingest their own excrement to an increasing extent.
+Maybe all hope is lost for sites like this, and maybe it is better that Wikipedia and the rest of the web dies a slow death by AI slop, so that the AI bots can harvest and ingest their own excrement to an increasing extent.
 Bullshit if you like.
 It’s the same thing.
 Words, pixels and sound samples computed by soulless mindless mega clusters of hardware.
 No understanding, no creativity, no consciousness – merely replicating and mixing up the stolen art, communication, written knowledge, original ideas and inherent patterns produced by human beings throughout time.

 My current stance is becoming clear: generative AI technology is contributing a net negative to humanity.
 We would be better off without it.
+Technology should benefit humans and not the reverse.

 So I’m sorry Jimmy, but unless you completely deny access to the destructive forces of evil and unethical AI companies, Wikipedia will no longer receive donations from me.